Shock to the System (Billy Idol song): Conception

+Critical reception

+Upon its release as a single, Terry Staunton of NME described "Shock to the System" as being "essentially 'White Wedding' for the Terminator 2 generation" and noted the "embarrassing lyrics".
+Both the video and song were heavily analyzed for the overtones of racial, sexual, and physical trauma presented within them by Thomas Foster, associate professor at Indiana University, in his 2005 book, The Souls of Cyberfolk.

 Music video

 A music video was created for the song, and was set in a dystopian future controlled by Cyber-cops (referred to as such by director Brett Leonard).
 It depicted an individual who records the Cyber-cops beating a man, only to be noticed and attacked himself.
 His camera is destroyed and the Cyber-cops leave him unconscious on the ground, as they are busy trying to put down a riot elsewhere in the city.
 Alone, his camera equipment lands on him and is absorbed into his body, causing him to dramatically morph into a cyborg.
 The cyborg then joins the riot, leading the rebels to victory.

 Idol explained that he was trying to capture the political and economic conflict that had created the LA Riots, and that the camcorder – as displayed in the witnessing of the Rodney King beating – was a "potent way of conveying ideas" and an important metaphor for technology used in rebellion.

 The make-up effects were achieved through stop motion, with Billy Idol moving in slow stages during points of the filming.
 Stan Winston, who had previously worked on the Terminator series and Jurassic Park, supervised and created the special effects for the video.
 The music video for "Shock to the System" was nominated for "Best Special Effects in a Video" and "Best Editing in a Video" at the 1993 MTV Video Music Awards, losing both times to Peter Gabriel's video for "Steam".

 The video was later released on NTSC VHS along with a making-of documentary and a remix, as well as a video for Idol's previous single "Heroin".